kapilsipl/zippel/README.md

 # zippel
-Angular project is to integrate group section in profile section.
+Angular project is to integrate group module in profile section.